 Distribution and habitat

 Stitchbirds originally occurred throughout the North Island plus Great Barrier, Little Barrier and Kapiti Islands.
 They were first reported from the Bay of Islands in 1835, but by the 1870s they had disappeared from the mainland north of the Waikato.
 The last mainland sighting was in the Tararua Range in 1883, after which stitchbirds were confined to Little Barrier Island.
 Attempts to translocate them to Hen Island (1980-81), Cuvier Island (1982 & 1985), Mokoia Island (1994) and Waitakere ranges (2007-08) were unsuccessful.
-Stitchbirds have been translocated with more success to Kapiti Island (1983-84, 1990-92, 2002), Tiritiri Matangi Island (1995-96, 2001, 2010), Karori Sanctuary (Zealandia; 2005-06, 2008, 2010) and Maungatautari (2009-11).
+Stitchbirds have been translocated with more success to Kapiti Island (1983-84, 1990-92, 2002), Tiritiri Matangi Island (1995-96, 2001, 2010), Karori Sanctuary (Zealandia; 2005-06, 2008, 2010), Maungatautari (2009-11) and Bushy Park (2013).
 Stitchbirds inhabit mature native forest, or can be maintained by supplementary feeding in seral habitats, which is currently required at all release sites.

 The total population is unlikely to exceed 2000 birds, although the Little Barrier population alone was estimated to peak at 6000 birds following cat eradication there in 1980.

 Threats and conservation